 - Coding Club CS First sign in with Club Code link

 - Coding Club Scratch sign in using CS First Username and Password link

-- CS First sample
+- Animate a Name CS First activity link

 - Scratch In-Depth

 Click here for the second python project

 Click here for the next Python project

 Explore EXP 005.13 SCO